CalilDrissi/dev-reports/Progression of studies and projects types.md

 	2. ask what functionalities this app has to perform.
 		1. core functionality/ies
 		2. extra functionalities
-	3. ask how what is the absolute minimum that can make it viable to use.
+	3. ask what's the absolute minimum that can make it viable to use.

 1. Planning the Project